borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 Network [**Topology**](https://appliednetsci.springeropen.com/articles/10.1007/s41109-023-00602-2){:target="_blank"} and [graph](https://lnrouter.app/graph){:target="_blank"} (distribution of nodes):
 ![graph](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/lightning-network/lightning-graph.jpg)

--- Should the need arise, the process for onboarding users can be increased even more with [**Channel Factories**](https://bitcoinops.org/en/topics/channel-factories/){:target="_blank"} for [scalability](https://bitcoin.stackexchange.com/questions/67158/what-are-channel-factories-and-how-do-they-work){:target="_blank"} and [Covenants](https://bitbox.swiss/blog/what-are-bitcoin-covenants/){:target="_blank"} ([scale beyond](https://www.rhinobitcoin.com/blog/bitcoin-covenants-can-we-scale-beyond-100m-users){:target="_blank"}).
-Others optins in development include: [sidecar channels](https://lightning.engineering/posts/2021-05-26-sidecar-channels/){:target="_blank"}, [inherited IDs](https://github.com/JohnLaw2/btc-iids/blob/main/iids14.pdf){:target="_blank"}, and [statechains](https://medium.com/@RubenSomsen/statechains-non-custodial-off-chain-bitcoin-transfer-1ae4845a4a39){:target="_blank"}.
+-- Should the need arise, the process for onboarding users can be increased even more with [**Channel Factories**](https://bitcoinops.org/en/topics/channel-factories/){:target="_blank"} for [scalability](https://bitcoin.stackexchange.com/questions/67158/what-are-channel-factories-and-how-do-they-work){:target="_blank"}.
+Others optins in development include: [sidecar channels](https://lightning.engineering/posts/2021-05-26-sidecar-channels/){:target="_blank"}, [statechains](https://medium.com/@RubenSomsen/statechains-non-custodial-off-chain-bitcoin-transfer-1ae4845a4a39){:target="_blank"}, [inherited IDs](https://github.com/JohnLaw2/btc-iids/blob/main/iids14.pdf){:target="_blank"} and [covenants](https://bitbox.swiss/blog/what-are-bitcoin-covenants/){:target="_blank"} ([scale beyond](https://www.rhinobitcoin.com/blog/bitcoin-covenants-can-we-scale-beyond-100m-users){:target="_blank"}).
 Then there is possibility for federated nodes like [FediMint](https://fedimint.org/){:target="_blank"} that are using federation model for governance.
 -- In the meantime there is an interesting use case for stableSats (StableCoins alternative), like dollars equivalent on top of Bitcoin network, e.g. for remittances.
 Particularly useful in the global south where many local currencies are quite unstable with very high inflation.
+One more new wallet with this feature is [10101]([finance](https://10101.finance/)){:target="_blank"} (ten-ten-one ) finance.

 More scientific papers:
 [nakamotoinstitute/funding-of-micropayment-channel](https://nakamotoinstitute.org/static/docs/scalable-funding-of-bitcoin-micropayment-channel-networks.pdf){:target="_blank"}